jsliacan/flagmatic-w/README.md

 ### Verifying stability ###

-* from a folder where your certificates are and where you have writing permissions, type:
+From a folder where your certificates are and where you have writing permissions, type:

     $ sage -python inspect_certificate.py

-* where
+The arguments are:

   * `<certificateFA>` is the filename of the flag algebras certificate for the problem you want to verify stability for, e.g. `cert_flag_alg.js`
   * `<bound>` is the lower bound for this problem (should match the FA upper bound), e.g. `24/625`